milesial/Pytorch-UNet/README.md

 Predicting images of 1918*1280 takes 1.5GB of memory.
 Training takes much approximately 3GB, so if you are a few MB shy of memory, consider turning off all graphical displays.
 This assumes you use bilinear up-sampling, and not transposed convolution in the model.

+## Support

+Personalized support for issues with this repository, or integrating with your own dataset, available on [xs:code](https://xscode.com/milesial/Pytorch-UNet).

 ---